PatFin/PythonGPS/README.md

 Path:  ['Tokyo', 'Paris', 'Kyoto']
 ```

-_Note that the Dijkstra algorithm is not implemented and that the actual answer may differ._
+_Note that the algorithm is not implemented and that the actual answer may differ than what is displayed above._

 ## A*